 "In terms of space weather forecasting, we're where weather forecasters were in the 1950s.
 They didn't see hurricanes until the rain clouds were right above them; in our case, we can see storms leaving the Sun but we have to make guesses and use models to figure out if and when it will impact Earth," said Dr. Michael Kaiser, Project Scientist for STEREO at NASA Goddard Space Flight Center.

 Image Left: A view of the Sun Earth Connection Coronal and Heliospheric Investigation (SECCHI) instrument being built at the Naval Research Laboratory in Washington, DC.
-The spacecraft are being assembled in the APL Cleanroom.
 Credit: NRL/NASA/Chris Gunn.

 There's a strong fleet of satellites observing the Sun right now, but even with missions like SOHO

 , which images the Sun every 10 to 15 minutes, scientists still can't definitively say if a CME is coming toward Earth or traveling away from it -- for that we need to see the third dimension.